Engee documentation

 wavfrm = waveform(); # формирования ЛЧМ-сигнала

-Next, create a transmitted signal that includes the gain of the transmitted antenna.
+Next, we will create a transmitted signal that includes the amplification of the transmitted antenna.

 In [ ]: